whatwg/web-history/README.md

   Working Groups chartered at the launch of the W3C [Rich Web Client Activity](http://www.w3.org/News/2005#x200501115c).

-  The mission of Web API Working Group is described as being to "enable improved client-side application development on the Web" and its a scope includes, among other things, documenting the Window and XMLHttpRequest interfaces, and the `setTimeout` method, as well as specifying "network communication methods" and a mechanism for "persistent storage on the client" to facilitate "more advanced Web applications, enabling them to store user preferences and possibly work in an offline environment, such as a laptop or mobile phone with intermittent connectivity".
+  The Web API Working Group mission is described as being to "enable improved client-side application development on the Web" and its a scope includes, among other things, documenting the Window and XMLHttpRequest (XHR) interfaces and the `setTimeout` method, as well as specifying "network communication methods" and a means for "persistent storage on the client" to facilitate "more advanced Web applications, enabling them to store user preferences and possibly work in an offline environment, such as a laptop or mobile phone with intermittent connectivity".

 ## 2006-01 to 2006-02